arivvid27/arivvid27/README.md

 I am just a minor python programmer, making some stuff.
 I mostly code in repl.it or jupyter notebook.
 You can find me on repl [here](https://repl.it/@arivvid27)

 ### The Weekend me :
-I love to play Rocket League in the weekends on my xbox. my gamertag is 'Apollo11548"
+I love to play Rocket League and Destiny 2 : Beyond Light in the weekends on my Xbox. my gamertag is 'Apollo11548"

 ### The Curious me? :
 When im curious, I sometimes take apart old devices and play with electronics.
 Most of the time, I just google stuff up.